Viviane Artigalas

 Viviane Artigalas (born 22 October 1956) is a French politician of the Socialist Party.
 She became a senator for Hautes-Pyrénées in October 2017.

 Career

 Artigalas started her political career as a municipal councillor of Milly-la-Forêt, Essonne.
+She supported candidate Ségolène Royal in the 2007 presidential election.

-She was elected mayor of Arrens-Marsous, Hautes-Pyrénées in 2012 and re-elected in 2014.
+Artigalas was elected mayor of Arrens-Marsous, Hautes-Pyrénées in 2012 and re-elected in 2014.
 She was the deputy chairwoman of the Val d'Azun community of communes from 2008 to 2016, then a member of the Pyrénées Vallées des Gaves community of communes in 2017.
 Besides, she was a regional councillor of Midi-Pyrénées between 2010 and 2015 and became the deputy chairwoman of the Midi-Pyrénées Regional Council.

-She stood in the 2011 cantonal election in the canton of Aucun but was defeated by Marc Léo.
+Artigalas stood in the 2011 cantonal election in the canton of Aucun but was defeated by Marc Léo.

+Member of the Senate, 2017–present

-On 24 September 2017 she was elected a senator for Hautes-Pyrénées.
+On 24 September 2017 Artigalas was elected a senator for Hautes-Pyrénées.
 She was appointed as the secretary of the Commission for Economic Affairs.

-She supported candidate Ségolène Royal in the 2007 presidential election.